Stay informed about the latest enterprise technology news and product updates.

 What kinds of shocks and vibrations does this book address, and how can they damage IT equipment?

+Things that can vibrate or impact equipment could be transportation systems, railroads, earthquakes, equipment that's running on the floor such as air conditioners, and rolling heavy equipment on the floor.
+They could all shake IT equipment.
+Don't current building and fire codes handle all of this already?
 There is some unique stuff around data centers.
 A lot of the time, the code is a minimum requirement that's looking at the building structure.
 This book would be over and above that -- what you specifically need to do for data centers and shock and vibe.
 Design practices wouldn't cover all the data center aspects that we require, that's the key thing to say.